 EBay was expected to report earnings of 52 cents per share in the first quarter on revenue of $3.15 billion, according to Thomson Reuters I/B/E/S.

 Wall Street was looking for earnings per share of 55 cents for the second quarter and $2.30 for the full year.
-Revenue was expected to be $3.36 billion in the second quarter and $13.85 billion for the whole of 2012.
+Revenue was expected to be $3.36 billion in the second quarter and $13.85 billion for the full year.

 “They are doing a fantastic job for long-term shareholders,” said Bill Smead of Smead Capital Management, which owns eBay stock.
 “They consistently under-promise and over-deliver.”